Dynamic Healing through Craniosacral Therapy

 Inherent Health / Ability to Self-Organize

-Perhaps the most important understanding of craniosacral work is that we are wondrously complex beings with a internal wellspring of health.
-As a system, we have – through evolution or sacred birthright – the ability to self-organize toward resilience and health.
+Perhaps the most important understanding of craniosacral work is that we are wondrously complex beings with an internal wellspring of health.
+As a system, we have, through evolution or sacred birthright, the ability to self-organize toward resilience and health.

 Adjustment of the organism is constantly maintained by nature to insure health.
 This is most noticeable in the well-regulated functions of the body, such as respiration, circulation, secretion, excretion, nutrition, growth and all other physiological processes of the organism… There is not a single functional process in the human organism that does not require, and receive, constant adjustment and regulation. — Orren Smith, DO